Shubamium/Shubamium/README.md

 # Welcome to my GitHub Page!

 ## 👋 I'm Shubamium
+I'm a software engineer, fiverr freelancer with 3+ years of experience delivering high quality sites for clients in the VTuber industry.

-Currently learning **Flutter** and working on a social network mobile app.
+Currently learning: **Flutter** and working on a social network mobile app.

+Feel free to contact me and say hi on discord!
+Discord Username : **shubamium**
 ---

 ## 🚀 Portfolio